Selected Digital Historical Documents

 Certified Copies of Ancient Field Notes and Maps, 1772-1796, 1797-1798: This short volume published in 1903 contains certified copies of four original maps that were on file at the time in the office of the Secretary of State.
 These copies were certified by William Judson, State Engineer and Surveyor of New York.
 The text of the volume are copies of the original field notes from the surveyors of Macomb's Purchase, Totten and Crossfield's Purchase and the Old Military Tract.

 American Revolutionary War, 1775-1783

-The New York State Library has an extensive collection of material on the American Revolutionary War with a focus on New York State.
-This material consists of items such as troop rosters and other details extracted from muster rolls, colonial New York State history documents, diaries, orderly books, and broadsides.
+The extensive collection of material on the American Revolutionary War, with a focus on New York State, includes items such as troop rosters and other details extracted from muster rolls, colonial New York State history documents, diaries, orderly books, and broadsides.

 Census - New York

-The New York State Library holds an extensive collection of material on the American Civil War including published materials such as Frederick Phisterer's New York in the War of the Rebellion, 1861 to 1865; New York State and Federal documents; and numberous primary documents such as letters, diaries, family papers, broadsides, prints, music and maps.
+NYSL's extensive collection of material on the American Civil War includes published materials such as Frederick Phisterer's New York in the War of the Rebellion, 1861 to 1865; New York State and Federal documents; and numberous primary documents such as letters, diaries, family papers, broadsides, prints, music and maps.

 This is a list of the digital copies of bibliographies, guides and indexes from the State Library’s collection that can be used to identify relevant New York State Government Documents and related sources.

 In its role as the State Law Library, the New York State Library collects heavily in the area of New York State law.
 The State Library's law collection includes early published editions of New State laws; these sets are in the process of being digitized.